The Girl with All the Gifts

-The Girl with All the Gifts is a science fiction novel by M. R. Carey, published in June 2014 by Orbit Books.
-It is based on his 2013 Edgar Award-nominated short story Iphigenia In Aulis and was written concurrently with the screenplay for the 2016 film.
+The Girl with All the Gifts is a science fiction book by M. R. Carey, published in June 2014 by Orbit Books.
+It is based on his 2013 Edgar Award–nominated short story "Iphigenia in Aulis" and was written concurrently with the screenplay for the 2016 film.
 It deals with a dystopian future in which most of humanity is wiped out by a zombie-like fungal infection.

+The title is a loose translation of "Pandora".
+The Pandora myth appears in the story in several different ways.

 Plot

-Twenty years ago, humanity was infected by a variant of the fungus native to South America called Ophiocordyceps unilateralis, which led to the Breakdown - the end of civilization as it was before.
+Twenty years ago, humanity was infected by a variant of the fungus native to South America called Ophiocordyceps unilateralis, which led to the Breakdown – the end of civilization as it was before.
 The infected, referred to as "hungries", quickly lose their mental powers and feed on the flesh of healthy humans.
 The disease spreads through blood and saliva, but can also spread airborne through spores created by the fungus.
 In England, the few surviving uninfected humans either live in heavily guarded areas such as Beacon, or roam in packs of hostile, scavenging "junkers".

 The authorities in Beacon set up a remote military base for the study of a specific group of child hungries.
 They, unlike others, are able to retain their mental powers and only lose control when they get too close to human scent.
 The only way to hide the scent is to use a substance called e-blocker, which is in limited supply.

 Soldiers, led by Sergeant Eddie Parks, find such child hungries and bring them to the base, Hotel Echo, which is 30 miles outside of London and 74 miles outside of Beacon.
 At the base, the children are educated by teachers and tested by the head scientist, Dr Caroline Caldwell.
 This often means she vivisects the children, which Helen Justineau, a behavioural psychologist and teacher at the base, dislikes.
-Justineau sees the child hungries as people, and is especially fond of Melanie, a 10-year-old with a genius-level IQ who loves Greek mythology, namely the story of Pandora.
+Justineau sees the child hungries as people, and is especially fond of Melanie, a 10-year-old with a genius-level IQ who loves Greek mythology.
 Melanie loves Justineau as a surrogate mother.
 Like the other children, Melanie does not understand that she is different from the adults.

 Dr Caldwell, who believes that she is close to a cure for the fungus, chooses to dissect Melanie.
 As Justineau interrupts and tries to save her, the base is attacked by a group of junkers and hungries; Caldwell is badly wounded, and in saving Justineau, Melanie eats flesh for the first time.
 The three find Parks and Private Kieran Gallagher, and flee the base together.
-The group decides to travel to Beacon, 74 miles away, argue over whether to bring Melanie.
+The group decides to travel to Beacon, 74 miles away, and argue over whether to bring Melanie.
 Parks only agrees after placing a muzzle and handcuffs on the child and making her ride on the roof of the tank.
 Melanie cooperates, now aware of the danger she poses to the others.